zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Rene: How about this little dog?
 I’d hate to see th is little guy be put down.
 Here, pet her and look at her little face.

-Gabe: This animal shelter isn’t going to put down t hese dogs.
+Gabe: This animal shelter isn’t going to put down these dogs.
 It’s a humane place.

 Rene: They have no choice.
 They find so many strays  that there’s no room to keep them.
 It’s so sad.
 It’s tragic, really.